Stay in the loop with the most important updates

 In light of the issues we deal with in this blog, it is inevitable to ask the following question: how safe is the inspection control from the aspect of business entities that are supervised?

-On one side, basically, all data that is being kept on the computers of the supervised entities becomes available to the inspector, which may be very risky for confidential or other important data.
+On one side, all data that is being kept on the computers of the supervised entities becomes available to the inspector, which may be very risky for confidential or other important data.
 The explanation of the Tax Authority about the supervision of illegal software does not include any guarantee that the inspector will not, during control, invade the privacy of the supervised entity to an extent greater than necessary.

-Not only that, but what about the safety of the control that the inspector will carry out on the computers of the business entity that is the subject of control?
+Not only that – but, what about the safety of the control that the inspector will carry out on the computers of the business entity that is the subject of control?
 Is there a possibility of damaging the operating system, the transmittance of viruses, or otherwise disrupting the established flow of information within the controlled entity?
 Could that result in harming its business?

-These questions should be answered in order to make the entire procedure of software legality control transparent and clear to taxpayers.
+These questions should be answered to make the entire procedure of software legality control transparent and clear to taxpayers.
 It is certain that clarifying the existing doubts would contribute to greater engagement of business entities in terms of self-checking and would also increase their motivation to cooperate with the competent authorities.
 We hope that the competent authorities will soon see the need to provide answers to these questions.